Ramadan 2021: Everything you need to know

 Hang on, that's later in the year isn't it?

 So Muslims get TWO CHRISTMASES?!

 Yeah!
-But there's no fasting before the other one.
-And anyway, it just means booking another day of your annual leave off.
+But there's no fasting involved with the other one.
+And anyway, it just means booking off another day of your annual leave.

 Kind of, but it's weird.
 During Ramadan, when you're gasping for a drink, you are literally counting down the days for it to be over.
 But by the end of the month, you get a bit melancholy about it coming to an end.